Classical . Baroque . Contemporary.

 CLASSICAL .
 BAROQUE .
 CONTEMPORARY.

 Described as “a colourful cellist of many temperaments,” Toronto-based cellist Erika Nielsen has a multi-faceted career as a chamber musician, collaborative artist, orchestral player, and educator.
 Her musicianship spans Baroque and Classical traditions to contemporary and popular genres.
+She is also the author of the new bestselling memoir and wellness guide Sound Mind (Trigger, 2019).

-As a collaborative artist, Erika has had the privilege of performing with Grammy-winning artist Kanye West for both MTV Canada and Live at the Concert Hall, and with Juno-winning artist Johnny Reid for Canada's Walk of Fame.
+As a collaborative artist, Erika has had the privilege of performing with artists such as Grammy-winning artist Kanye West for both MTV Canada and Live at the Concert Hall, and with Juno-winning artist Johnny Reid for Canada's Walk of Fame.
 She recently performed as part of the Dora Award-nominated ensemble of The Musical Stage Company’s Onegin: The Musical in Toronto and on tour at The National Arts Centre, Ottawa.
 Recent international performances include Charlotte: A Tri-Coloured Play with Music as a part of the World Stage Design Festival in Taipei, Taiwan.

 Erika was Principal Cellist of the Sudbury Symphony Orchestra for the 2011-13 seasons, where she was a featured concerto soloist, presented recitals, performed with the SSO String Quartet, and was an instructor at the conservatory of music.
 She continues to perform with numerous orchestras across Ontario.

 Born in Lahr, Germany, and raised in Kingston, ON, Erika completed her Bachelor of Music Performance (honours) at Queen’s University with Wolf Tormann, and her Artist Diploma at the Glenn Gould School with David Hetherington in Toronto, where she was a member of the Royal Conservatory Orchestra and the Glenn Gould New Music Ensemble.
-She has studied at numerous summer festivals such as The Banff Centre, Le Domaine Forget, the Toronto Summer Music Festival, Schloss Beuggen International Music Festival, Germany, the Tafelmusik Summer Baroque Institute, and the Italian Baroque music with Elinor Frey at LAMP in Lunenburg, NS.
+She has studied at numerous summer festivals such as The Banff Centre, Le Domaine Forget, the Toronto Summer Music Festival, Schloss Beuggen International Music Festival, Germany, the Tafelmusik Summer Baroque Institute, and Italian Baroque music with Elinor Frey at LAMP in Lunenburg, NS.

 A passionate educator, Erika recently joined the faculty of National Music Camp of Canada.
 She maintains a busy private studio and is also an itinerant cello teacher for Branksome Hall and Havergal College, and coaches chamber music and group classes at the Miles Nadal JCC Suzuki Music Program.